sneakysneak/docs/pages/connector-authentication/dynamics-crm-online.md

 Follow the below step if you are getting the error *AADSTS65001: The user or administrator has not consented to use the application with ID ” named ”.
 Send an interactive authorization request for this user and resource.*

-1. Go to Microsoft Azure portal -> Azure Active Directory -> App Registrations -> Your Application name -> Required Permissions
+1. Go to Microsoft Azure portal -> Azure Active Directory -> App registrations -> Your App name -> API permissions
-2. Click the Grant permissions button to allow the app to be installed in your own directory.
+2. Click the "Grant admin consent for ..." button to allow the app to be installed in your own directory.
+If the button is greyed out, your user doesn't have the appropriate permission.